Good question! It's a known fact - grass forage is the main component and source of minerals, so why do we need to balance their diet?

 Our EquiVita & VitaComplete are milled for us by Premier Nutrition, who are committed to manufacturing safe, compliant feed independently audited by, and certified to, UFAS, FEMAS, BETA NOPS, and ISO 22000, so you can be confident in the product you receive:

-Of course this level of natural grass-sourced intake isn't seasonally available here in the UK all year round, so outside of the growing grass period, i.e. winter, or if a horse has hay in their diet or on a hay-only diet, blood tests show that 100g/day of m.linseed equals the same daily omega-3 intake as a horse on grass pasture (Equine Science study).
-This applies to the average 500kg horse, so pro-rata it works out at 20g micronised linseed per 100kg bodyweight.
-NB - when grass is dried and baled as hay, the fragile omega-3 fatty acids are lost, so m.linseed definitely needs to be fed.
+Of course this level of natural grass-sourced intake isn't seasonally available here in the UK all year round, but there's good news - micronised linseed comes in at the exact same omega-3 profile as fresh, growing grass.
+So, outside of our growing grass seasons, i.e. winter, blood tests show that 20g/100kg BW of micronised linseed equals the same daily omega-3 intake as a horse on grass pasture (Equine Science study).

-If your horse is on a part-hay diet, i.e. stabled overnight during spring/summer/autumn, then you won't need to feed the 20g m.linseed/day, so our EquiVita will be ideal for you, but bear in mind you'll need to add linseed to match the hay volume v. grass intake, i.e. if a horse is on 50% grass turnout and 50% stabled with hay, then feed half the m.linseed RDA ration.
-Full feed details on our Linseed product page.
+if your horse is on a part-hay diet, i.e. stabled overnight during spring/summer/autumn, bear in mind that you'll need to add linseed to match the hay volume v. grass intake, i.e. if a horse is out during the day and in overnight (or similar), then feed half the m.linseed RDA ration, i.e. 10g/100kg BW per day.
+Full feed details are on our Linseed product page.

-Back to the image of Maisie above.
-We got to know Maisie following the winter of 2017/18 where she'd been seriously neglected and needed urgent rehabilitation to get healthy again.
-We were very much involved with her new owner with her refeeding programme, so much so that Maisie joined our herd for a few months so we got to know her really well.
+Now back to the image of Maisie above.
+We got to know Maisie following the winter of 2017/18 where she'd been badly neglected and needed urgent rehabilitation and support.
+We were very much involved with her new owner with her refeeding programme, so much so that Maisie joined our herd for a few months, which meant we got to know this gorgeous little pony really well.

-One of the most positive areas of improvement was in her hooves.
-You can see the profound changes in her hoof/pastern angle, with the new, stronger hoof capsule taking shape above the very obvious old hoof, all engineered by our EquiVita balanced mineral solution.
+One of the most visible areas of improvement was in her hooves.
+You can see the profound changes in her hoof/pastern angle, with the new, stronger hoof capsule taking shape above the very obvious old hoof, all engineered by our EquiVita mineral balancer.

-As her new, tighter hoof capsule grew down, it naturally shortened her toe to where it should be.
-This allows the whole hoof to be more supportive of the pedal bone and limb.
+As her new, tighter hoof capsule grew down, it naturally shortened her toe to where it should be, which allows the whole hoof to be more supportive of the pedal bone and limb.

 For the full story on Maisie with some great images, see her Case Study which her owner kindly allowed us to do on her.

-For new starters on minerals, I always suggest to start with our 1kg trial bag – any new-to-minerals horse will tell you that minerals are not very unpalatable, so it’s best to start with a pinch in the feedbowl and slowly work your way up.
-Unless, of course, you want ‘the look’ where they think you’re trying to poison them!
-Took me 2-weeks to get our Carmen on the full measure, but then she’s a meticulous TB Princess Diva, whereas my three natives gobbled it down without batting an eye.
-However, for fussy eaters, 2-weeks is generally the average time reported back from clients who have to take it slowly.
+For new starters on minerals, we always suggest to start with our 1kg trial bag – any new-to-minerals horse will tell you that minerals aren't particularly yummy, so it’s best to start with a pinch in the feedbowl and slowly work your way up.
+Otherwise, you'll be setting yourself up for ‘the look'!
+Generally, 2-weeks is the average time reported back from clients who have to take it slowly, to get to the RDA.

 Sodium and chloride (salt) are the major electrolytes lost in sweat, followed by potassium, so we need to feed around 20-25g salt daily to cover a baseline requirement.
 If you prefer to feed an electrolyte supplement, make sure this amount of salt is included in the composition.